rsingh26/DataScience/MachineLearning/Classification/Spark ML/Classification-Food.md

 You can tune parameters to find the best model for your data.
 A simple way to do this is to use  **TrainValidationSplit** to evaluate each combination of parameters defined in a **ParameterGrid** against a subset of the training data in order to find the best performing parameters.

 #### Regularization
-is a way of avoiding Imbalances in the way that the data is trained against the training data so that the model ends up being over fit to the training data.
+It is a way of avoiding Imbalances in the way that the data is trained against the training data so that the model ends up being over fit to the training data.
 In other words It works really well with the training data but it doesn't generalize well with other data.
 That we can use a **regularization parameter** to vary the way that the model balances that way.

 #### Training ratio of 0.8
-it's going to use 80% of the the data that it's got in its training set to train the model and then the remaining 20% is going to use to validate the trained model.
+It is going to use 80% of the the data that it's got in its training set to train the model and then the remaining 20% is going to use to validate the trained model.

 In **ParamGridBuilder**, all possible combinations are generated from regParam, maxIter, threshold.
 So it is going to try each combination of the parameters with 80% of the the data to train the model and 20% to to validate it.